Updated on January 21, 2020 by Asher Fergusson

 Columbia’s rain jackets are extremely well-reviewed, and the ones we recommend here are ultra-light and packable so that they’ll take up as little room in your daypack as possible.
 They also use micropore technology to keep you dry from the rain while still allowing heat and vapor to escape from within the jacket so you don’t have to endure excess heat and sweat!
 Trust me, you don’t want to venture out during the day without it.

-Other packing list items to take to Kauai
+Other Kauai packing list items not to forget

 Steripod toothbrush cover